http4k/www/src/website/content/news/http4k_mcp_has_landed/index.md

 In order to provide the best possible support for our users, we're offering the [http4k MCP SDK](https://mcp.http4k.org) as a commercially licensed module as a part of our Pro tier and is automatically included in all http4k Enterprise Edition subscriptions.
-As with all of the other Pro features, it is free to use for non-commercial, non-profit organisations and personal use.
+As with all of the other Pro features, it is free to use for personal use, non-profit organisations, non-commercial research, and qualifying small businesses (see our [commercial license](/commercial-license/) for exact terms).

 We're really excited to see what you build with the http4k MCP SDK.
 If you have any questions, feedback, then hit us up on GitHub or through the Kotlin Slack.